openvocab/loomio-api-proposal/README.md

 The Market.

 Disadvantages:
-Has the same consequences as 'Central Hub'
+Has the same consequences as 'Central Hub'.
-If integrations form a key part of your app's value propsiton then outsourcing this to a contracted service may put you at a disadvantage later on.
+If integrations form a key part of your app's value propositon then outsourcing this to a contracted service may put you at a disadvantage later on.

 ####Open Vocab

 Motivation:
+In contrast to the previous strategies

 Costs: